AnnabelleScripps/luckyblock-dice-miniapp/README.md

 Contributions should keep the project focused on LuckyBlock Dice and its Base Mini App experience.

 Before submitting changes, test the main dice flow and score tracking behavior.

+Keep documentation updated when setup steps, configuration values, or usage details change.

+## License

+No license information was provided in the original project description.

+Add a license file if one is intended for this repository.